cheng-tan/vowpalwabbit.github.io/_guides/contextual_bandits.md

 body_class: tutorial
 resource_icon: /svg/resources/guide.svg
 ---

 # Contextual Bandits and Vowpal Wabbit

-This guide describes how to run Contextual Bandits (CB) algorithms in Vowpal Wabbit (VW).
+This guide describes how to run Contextual Bandit (CB) algorithms in Vowpal Wabbit (VW).
 It features an overview of CB algorithms, when to use them, and a Python tutorial with examples.
-The goal is to empower you to explore and experiment with CB algorithms to create your own models in VW.
+The goal is to empower you to explore and experiment with CB algorithms and create models in VW.

+## Getting started with Vowpal Wabbit

+To install VW—and for more information on building VW from source or using a package manager—see [Getting started](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/) guide.
+Use this [Tutorial](https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Tutorial) for a step-by-step guide to VW command line mode if you are ready to jump in.

 >**Note:** The CB tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
-VW is supported in C++ and C#.
+VW is supported in C++ and C#, and additional binary packages are available for select platforms.
+See Getting started module on the homepage for more information.

 ## What is a Contextual Bandit?

-Bandit algorithms aid decision-making by making smarter choices in dynamic environments where options change rapidly and the set of available actions is limited.
+Bandit algorithms aid decision-making by making smarter choices in dynamic environments where options change rapidly, and the set of available actions is limited.
 Contextual Bandits are algorithms that use additional information (or context) to make better decisions when choosing actions.

 ### Contextual Bandit example

-For this example, we will use an application called _APP_.
+For this example, we use a hypothetical application called _APP_.
 This application interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller.

 _APP_ performs the following functions:

 * Some context _x_ arrives and is observed by _APP_.
-* _APP_ chooses an action _a_ from a set of actions _A i.e. a ∈A_ (_A_ may depend on _x_).
+* _APP_ chooses an action _a_ from a set of actions _A, i.e., a ∈A_ (_A_ may depend on _x_).
 * Some reward _r_ for the chosen a is observed by _APP_.

-Contextual Bandits use incoming data to help optimize a website to make better algorithmic decisions in real time for the user.
+Contextual Bandits use incoming data to help optimize a website to make better algorithmic decisions in real-time for the user.

 For example: